 Update: Read here about an opt-in service Credit Karma review credit monitoring as a free additional service.

-There are multiple reasons for thinking this service isn’t legitimate, but the main one is that credit scores are not free.
+There are multiple reasons for thinking Credit Karma’s service is not legitimate, but the main one is that credit scores are not free.

 Credit scores are not free for you, they are not free for banks, they are not free for car dealers, they are not free for anyone.
 Credit scores are the “why didn’t I think of that” invention of the century where personal lending is concerned.